Last Revised 12/31/24 by SW

 -----

-The following VT is another example of VT used for discussions.
-It is an asynchronous panel discussion with just one slide with the discussion questions and a second slide with the bios for the panelists.
+The following is an example of a VoiceThread (VT) used for discussions.
+This asynchronous panel discussion features a single slide displaying the discussion questions and a second slide with the bios of the panelists.

 Student authentication